 Congoo

 Congoo is a news service, search engine and people index combined into one.
 It is a valuable tool for staying current on anything.
-Congoo News says it is the most comprehensive news source on the Web aggregating stories from over 25,000 free and subscription content sources.
+Congoo News says it is the most comprehensive news source on the Web aggregating stories from thousands of free and subscription content sources.

 Good Search